St. Thomas Aquinas and the Immaculate Conception

 question.
 This view, already proposed by many Thomists, is defended by

-Mandonnet,[32] and by
+Mandonnet,[31]

-N. del Prado, E. Hugon, G. Frietoff, and J. M. Voste.[33]
+and by N. del Prado, E. Hugon, G. Frietoff, and J. M. Voste.[32]

 This view we here briefly expound.

-At the beginning of his theological
+the beginning of his theological career[33]

 St. Thomas[34]